 One of the most common hitting mistakes is to have the hands “inside” of the rear elbow.
 Another way to think about this is as the hands being closer to the pitcher than the rear elbow.

 This leads to a “push” swing as opposed to a “whippy” swing.

-Although it’s a cue that feels extremely uncomfortable at first, it’s a nonnegotiable if you want to improve your exit velocity.
+Although it’s a cue that feels extremely uncomfortable at first, it’s a non-negotiable if you want to increase exit velocity.